The Parathyroid Glands, Calcium, Hypercalcemia, and Hypocalcemia

 Calcium is a vital chemical in our bodies and has many functions.
 It's needed for muscle contraction (including the contraction of the heart muscle), nerve and brain function, bone and teeth formation, blood clotting, and many other jobs.
 Although an adequate amount of calcium in the blood is essential for our health, too much can be dangerous.

-The parathyroid glands are small structures located in the neck.
+The parathyroid glands are small structures located in the neck behind the thyroid gland.
 Their job is to make parathyroid hormone, also known as PTH or parathormone.
 PTH stimulates body processes that increase the amount of calcium in the blood.